brandur/sorg/content/fragments/olap-oltp-zheap.md

-* Redshift is capable of crunching huge volumes of data into useful answers, but queries to it are infamously slow (on the order of seconds or much longer), making it good for OLAP but not OLTP which requires much faster responses.
+* Redshift is capable of crunching huge volumes of data into useful answers, but queries to it are infamously slow (on the order of seconds or much longer), making it good for OLAP but not OLTP, which requires much faster responses.

 * MongoDB encourages document-oriented storage (meaning data is not normalized) and uses a homegrown query language that's a fraction as expressive as SQL.
-This makes it unsuitable for OLAP (and only precariously suitable for OLTP).
+This makes it unsuitable for OLAP (editorial: and only precariously suitable for OLTP).

 Some traditional RDMSes like Postgres are not as specialized, and do a good job of both OLAP and OLTP.
 Users